-The petitioner also repeatedly but unsuccessfully challenged his conviction and sentence via See, e.g., Marvin A. Matthews v.
-State, No. petition for writ of habeas corpus.
-02C01-9206-CC-0014, 1993 WL 84558 (Tenn.
+The petitioner also repeatedly but unsuccessfully challenged his conviction and sentence via petitions for writ of habeas corpus.
+See, e.g., Marvin A. Matthews v.
+State, No. 02-C-01-9206-CC-00141, 1993 WL 84558 (Tenn.
 Crim.
 App., at Jackson, Mar.
 24, 1993) (noting that habitual criminal laws were constitutional and denying habeas corpus relief for failure to state cognizable claim).
 In one habeas petition, the petitioner alleged that his judgment of conviction for grand larceny was void because it was not entered on a uniform judgment document in violation of statute.
 See Marvin Anthony Matthews v.
 David Mills, Warden, No. W2004-02209-CCA-R3-HC, 2005 WL 578821 (Tenn.
 Crim.
 App., at Jackson, Mar.
 11, 2005), perm. app. denied (Tenn.
 Oct.
 24, 2005).
 The lower court summarily dismissed the petition and this court affirmed the dismissal by memorandum opinion.
-Id.
+Id. at 2.
 In doing so, this court specifically noted that "the failure to utilize the uniform judgment document . . . would merely render a conviction voidable, not void."
 Id.
 In 2007, the petitioner again collaterally attacked his conviction and sentence via petition for writ of habeas corpus.
 Marvin Anthony Matthews v.
 State, No. W2007-00936-CCA-R3-HC, 2007 WL 4146253 (Tenn.
 Crim.
 App., at Jackson, Nov.
 20, 2007).
-The petitioner alleged that the indictment underlying his grand larceny conviction and habitual criminal status was invalid because certain convictions had been set aside by the criminal appellate court.
+The petitioner alleged that the indictment underlying his grand larceny conviction and habitual criminal status was invalid because certain convictions had been set aside by the court of criminal appeals.
 Id.
 The lower court summarily dismissed the petition and this court affirmed the dismissal by memorandum opinion.
 Id.
 In doing so, this court concluded that the indictment at issue properly vested the convicting court with jurisdiction and the petitioner's habitual criminal status had been previously determined to be valid.
 Id.